-A Brief History on Women’s Self-Defense in the United States.
+A Brief History on Women’s Self-Defense in NYC.

 Women’s Self-Defense in the United States can be traced back to the turn of the 20th Century.
 The Progressive Era marked the beginning for women to claim their social and economic place in society – to claim those rights they had to learn to set and defend their personal boundaries.